assignments-codex/level-1-assignments/week-2/day-3-assignment.md

 #### Requirements

-1. Open Lesson 10 and add styles to your page.
+1. Complete the Lesson 10 levels we started.
 2. Include at least five CSS rules that change color, font, spacing, or link states.

 #### Screenshots